melkes/landing/README.md

 * _Better design_
 * _Links to social media/contact info_
 * _Obviously, some actual portfolio content would be nice_
+* _Fix the navigation, or include all content on one page in a more coherent way._

 ## License